-The five be st practices fo or managing change in small and medium-sized businesses are: a) Begin a t the top Change should begin at the top of the organisation by a focused & united leadership.
-This is the only way to motivate the rest of the organisation to accept change. b) Ensure a change necessa desired is both ry and Organisation needs to ensure that change is both necessary and desired.
+The five best practices for managing change in small and medium-sized businesses are:

+Change should begin at the top of the organisation by a focused & united leadership.
+This is the only way to motivate the rest of the organisation to accept change.
+Organisation needs to ensure that change is both necessary and desired.
 Decision-makers should be aware of how to properly handle digital transformation and the effects it will have on their firm.
-Introducing too much too fast can frequently become a major issue. c) Reduce disruption Digital Transformation causes disruption in an organisation.
+Introducing too much too fast can frequently become a major issue.
+Digital Transformation causes disruption in an organisation.
 It's crucial to lessen how changes affect staff.
 It is possible to reduce workplace disruption by: a.
 Getting the word out early and preparing for some interruption. b.
 Giving staff members the knowledge and tools, they need to adjust to change. c.
 Creating an environment that encourages transformation or change. d.
 Empowering change agents to provide context and clarity for changes, such as project managers or team leaders. e.
-Ensuring that IT department is informed of changes in technology or infrastructure and is prepared to support them. d) Encoura commun Create channels so that workers may contact you with queries or complaints.
+Ensuring that IT department is informed of changes in technology or infrastructure and is prepared to support them.
+Create channels so that workers may contact you with queries or complaints.
 Communication promotes efficiency and has the power to influence culture.
-The people who will be affected the most by these changes are reassured that they are not in danger through effective communication, which keeps everyone on the same page. e) Recogni Change is not a project but rather an ongoing process. change is the norm, not the exception Change readiness may be defined as "the ability to continuously initiate and respond to change in ways that create advantage and minimize risk."
+The people who will be affected the most by these changes are reassured that they are not in danger through effective communication, which keeps everyone on the same page.
+Change is not a project but rather an ongoing process.
+Change readiness may be defined as "the ability to continuously initiate and respond to change in ways that create advantage and minimize risk."
 In order to keep up with the customers, businesses must also adapt their operations.
 They must prepare for change in advance and expect them.